-From time to time, affiliates of the underwriters of Bonds provide Long-term LOCs or Construction LOCs for Mortgage Loans and are separately compensated for providing these credit facilities.
+From time to time, affiliates of the underwriters or the remarketing agents of Bonds provide Long-term LOCs or Construction LOCs for Mortgage Loans and are separately compensated for providing these credit facilities.
 See "Appendix F-Description of Supplemental Security and Subsidy Programs-Supplemental Security-Long-term LOCs" and "-Construction LOCs."
-From time to time, affiliates of the underwriters may be investors in the Mortgagors.
+From time to time, affiliates of the underwriters and the remarketing agents may be investors in the Mortgagors.